node

 Stop network manager on the node.

-Creates a new FABRIC node and returns a fablib node with the new node.
+Creates a new FABRIC node on the slice.

 Parameters:

-• slice (Slice) – the fablib slice to build the new node on
+• slice (SliceV2) – the fablib slice to build the new node on

 • name (str) – the name of the new node